A unified framework for learning with nonlinear model classes from arbitrary linear samples: Examples

-The reader will notice that in the previous examples, the distributions $\cA_1,\ldots,\cA_m$ we all equal.
-We now present several examples that justify considering different distributions.
+The reader will likely have notice that, the previous example involves different distributions $\cA_i$.
+This is in , in contrast to Examples \ref{ex:function-regression}--\ref{ex:comp-sens-sub-unitary}, where $\cA_i = \cA$, $\forall i$.
+We now present several further examples to motivate this aspect of our general framework.

 \examp{ [Half-half and multilevel sampling] Recall that Example \ref{ex:comp-sens-sub-unitary} arises in various applications involving Fourier measurements.
-In these applications, it is often desirable to fully sample the low-frequency regime \cite{lustig2007sparse} (see also \cite{adcock2021compressive}).
-The low frequencies of a signal or image contain much of its energy.
-Therefore, any purely random sampling scheme can miss important information with nonzero probability.
+In these applications, it is often desirable to fully sample the low-frequency regime \cite{lustig2007sparse,adcock2021compressive}.
+The low frequencies of a signal or image contain much of its energy, meaning that any purely random sampling scheme can miss important information with nonzero probability.

 A simple way to avoid this problem is a \textit{half-half} sampling scheme \cite{adcock2017breaking,studer2011compressive}.
-Here the first $m_1$ measurements are set equal to the lowest $m_1$ frequencies (i.e., the first $m_1$ samples are deterministic) and the remaining $m_2 : = m - m_1$ samples are obtained by randomly sampling the remaining $N - m_1$ frequencies according to some distribution.
+Here the first $m_1$ measurements are set equal to the lowest $m_1$ frequencies (i.e., the first $m_1$ samples are deterministic) and the remaining $m_2 : = m - m_1$ samples are obtained by randomly sampling the remaining $N - m_1$ frequencies from some distribution.
 This can be formulated within our framework as follows.
 Let $U \in \bbC^{N \times N}$ be unitary (typically, $U$ is the DFT matrix, but this is not needed for the current discussion) and $u_i = U^* e_i$, as before.
-Then, for $i = 1,\ldots,m_1$, we define the distribution $\cA_i$ by $a \sim \cA_i$ if \bes{ \bbP(a = \sqrt{m} u_i) = 1,\quad i= 1,\ldots,m_1. } In other words, $a \sim \cA_i$ takes value $\sqrt{m} u_i$ with probability one.
+Then, for $i = 1,\ldots,m_1$, we define $\cA_i$ by $a \sim \cA_i$ if \bes{ \bbP(a = \sqrt{m} u_i) = 1,\quad i= 1,\ldots,m_1. } In other words, $a \sim \cA_i$ takes value $\sqrt{m} u_i$ with probability one.
 Now let $\pi = (\pi_{m_1+1},\ldots,\pi_N)$ be a discrete probability distribution on $\{m_1+1,\ldots,N\}$ with $0 < \pi_i \leq 1$ for all $i$.
 Then we define $\cA_{m_1+1} = \cdots = \cA_{m} = \cA$ with $a \sim \cA$ if \bes{ \bbP(a = \sqrt{m / (m_2 \pi_i) } u_i ) = \pi_i,\quad i = m_1+1,\ldots,N. } We readily see that the family $\{ \cA_i \}^{m}_{i=1}$ is nondegenerate with $\alpha = \beta = 1$.
-Notice that the first $m_1$ rows of measurement matrix obtained from this procedure are proportional to the first $m_1$ rows of $U$ and its remaining $m_2 = m - m_1$ rows are randomly sampled according to $\pi$ from the last $N - m_1$ rows of $U$.
+Notice that the first $m_1$ rows of the measurement matrix obtained from this procedure are proportional to the first $m_1$ rows of $U$ and its remaining $m_2 = m - m_1$ rows are randomly sampled according to $\pi$ from the last $N - m_1$ rows of $U$.